Approved by the Compliance Committees: October 12, 2021

 COMPLIANCE COMMITTEES CHARTER

-The purpose of the Compliance Committees of the Boards of Directors (the “Boards”) of Carnival Corporation and Carnival plc (the “Companies”) is to oversee the Companies’ Ethics and Compliance Program (“E&C Program”), including by:
+The purpose of the Compliance Committees of the Boards of Directors (the “Boards”) of Carnival Corporation and Carnival plc (the “Companies”) is to oversee the Companies’ Ethics and Compliance (“E&C”) Department, including ethics and compliance leaders within the operating companies, as well as the ethics and compliance policies, programs and initiatives.
+More specifically, the Compliance Committees will provide this oversight by:

-- Receiving regular reports from, and providing direction to the Companies’ Chief Ethics and Compliance Officer (the “CECO”) with respect to the implementation of the Ethics and Compliance Strategic Plan, including the adequacy of staffing and resources;
+- Receiving regular reports from, and providing direction to the Companies’ Chief Ethics and Compliance Officer (the “CECO”) with respect to the implementation of the Ethics and Compliance Strategic Plan, the effectiveness of the overall ethics and compliance function as well as the adequacy of staffing and resources;

-- Monitoring, in coordination with the Boards’ Health, Environmental, Safety and Security (HESS) Committees, implementation of the Environmental Compliance Plan (“ECP”);
+- Monitoring, in coordination with the Boards’ Health, Environmental, Safety and Security (“HESS”) Committees, implementation of the Environmental Compliance Plan (“ECP”) until the date of completion;

 - Taking steps, in coordination with the Boards’ Audit and HESS Committees, reasonably designed to ensure that all significant allegations of misconduct by management, employees, or agents receive appropriate attention and remediation;

-- Promoting accountability of senior management with respect to compliance matters;
+- Promoting accountability of senior management with respect to ethics and compliance matters; and

 - Handling any other duties as directed by the Boards, consistent with this Charter, the Companies’ by-laws, articles of association, and governing law.

-The Compliance Committees shall meet at least four times a year or more frequently as they deem necessary or appropriate.
-The Compliance Committees’ actions may be taken by unanimous written consent when deemed necessary or desirable by the Compliance Committees or their chair.
+The Compliance Committees shall meet regularly either in person, telephonically or using any other method of electronic communication as necessary to satisfy their responsibilities.
+The Compliance Committees’ actions may be taken without a meeting by unanimous written consent when deemed necessary or desirable by the Compliance Committees or their chair.

 Authority and Responsibilities

-- Monitor, in coordination with the HESS Committees, the status of the implementation of the ECP and any difficulties encountered with such implementation, with the purpose of promoting timely and thorough compliance with the ECP and remediation.
+- Monitor, in coordination with the HESS Committees, the status of the implementation of the ECP and any difficulties encountered with such implementation, with the purpose of promoting timely and thorough compliance with the ECP and remediation, until the date of completion;

 - Take steps, in coordination with the Companies’ Audit and HESS Committees, reasonably designed to ensure that all significant allegations of misconduct and/or recommendations for compliance improvements made by employees or agents receive appropriate attention and remediation.
-For purposes of this requirement, any of the following issues shall require mandatory escalation by the CECO to Compliance Committees’ attention: (i) any alleged or potential violation of law or any provision of the Code of Business Conduct and Ethics by any senior management of the Companies (director-level or above); and (ii) any alleged or potential significant legal or regulatory violation by the Companies or any of their employees or agents.
+For purposes of this requirement, any of the following issues shall require mandatory escalation by the CECO to the Compliance Committees’ attention: (i) any alleged or potential violation of law or any provision of the Code of Business Conduct and Ethics by any senior management of the Companies (defined as the Companies’ Chief Executive Officer, members of the Leadership Team or any member of the Boards of Directors); and (ii) any alleged or potential significant legal or regulatory violation by the Companies or any of their employees or agents; and

 - Promote accountability of senior management.
 This includes evaluating whether senior management (i) has clearly articulated the Companies’ ethical standards and demonstrated rigorous adherence through their words and actions; (ii) has empowered and positioned compliance personnel to act with adequate authority and stature; and (iii) has fostered a culture of compliance at the Companies.